Employment and Labor Law

 - Merry Campbell quoted in Bloomberg BNA, Daily Labor Report on Noncompetition Agreements

-- Meredith Campbell on Fox5 News commenting on Ray Rice and NFL legal issues
+- Merry Campbell on Fox5 News commenting on Ray Rice and NFL legal issues

 - Advice for Small Employers Drug Testing New Hires

 - 6 Things You Need to Know About the Family and Medical Leave Act

 - Temporary Workers: Employ with Caution